 1. The English of Shakespeare's day were a bawdy, sexy, uninhibited bunch of hipsters.
-As Capitalism grew in England, his condom full of black beetles, tattoo marks round the anus, and a circle of lady golfers about him.
+As Capitalism grew in England, this national character changed markedly, so much his condom full of black beetles, tattoo marks round the anus, and a circle of lady golfers about him.